 Founded in 1880, nearly 2,000 people settled in St. Elmo when gold and silver mining started there.
 The boomtown was in its heyday in the 1890s, featuring five hotels, saloons, a newspaper office, and a school.

 By the 1920s, St. Elmo had seen better days.
-The mining business dried up, and the train service to the town was closed.
+The mining business dried up, and the train service to the town closed.

 Although considered a ghost town, St. Elmo still has a few residents left today.
-The remaining structures in the town include a general store, which still operates May through October every year.
+The remaining structures in the town include a general store, which still operates from May through October every year.